COMMUNITY HEALTH DATA

 Because the health needs of a community change over time.

-During the second and third years of the process, we produce a State of the County Health (SOTCH) report, which details the progress made in the past year on implementing the Action Plans and improving our priority health outcomes.
+During the second and third years of the process, we produce a State of the County Health (SOTCH) report, which details the progress made in the past year on implementing the CHIP action plans and improving our priority health outcomes.

 Transylvania County’s CHIP and SOTCH updates are available using the web-based Scorecard platform, available here or embedded below.